wdhg/finale/README.md

-# Interlude
+# Finale

-Interlude is a custom extension to the Prelude library of functions that I wish existed in it.
+Finale is a custom extension to the Prelude library of functions that I wish existed in it.

 ## Features